 - Charged particle loss

 - Sample size

 As you can see, there are a lot of mechanisms!
 The good news is that they have all been well studied and modeled to better help us understand how they can be a significant factor of variation between sampling or transport schemes.
-Read more about each mechanisms below.
+Read more about each mechanism below.

 Diffusion is when extremely small particles (≤ 100 nm in diameter) move across bulk mass flowlines with what appears to be random Brownian-type motion.
 Generally, movement is from an area of high concentration to lower concentration.
 Tube walls become a sink for these small particles where they will accumulate, leading to low volumes of small particle concentrations near tubing walls.
-Prevention of tube wall deposition from diffusion involves the use mildly-heated tubing.
+Prevention of tube wall deposition from diffusion involves the use mildly heated tubing.

 Thermophoresis: Thermal Gradients in Tubing